cgeffre/hiit-workout-builder/README.md

 TECHNICAL INFORMATION

 This is a Spring Boot web application with Gradle handling the build.
-It is primarily coded in Java along with some JavaScript functions handling certain features.
+It is primarily coded in Java along with JavaScript functions handling certain features.
 The application uses Thymeleaf, HTML5, and CSS on the frontend.